Aouei/gee_acolite/paper.md

 # Validation and Performance

-The package has been validated against standalone ACOLITE processing for Sentinel-2 imagery. \autoref{fig:spectral_comparison} compares mean remote sensing reflectance (Rrs) spectra from eight scenes over Ria Formosa using three atmospheric correction approaches: (1) GEE's Sen2Cor L2A, (2) standalone ACOLITE (Local ACOLITE-Fixed), and (3) GEE ACOLITE.
+The library has been validated against standalone ACOLITE processing for Sentinel-2 imagery. \autoref{fig:spectral_comparison} compares mean remote sensing reflectance (Rrs) spectra from eight scenes over Ria Formosa using three atmospheric correction approaches: (1) GEE's Sen2Cor L2A, (2) standalone ACOLITE (Local ACOLITE-Fixed), and (3) GEE ACOLITE.

 The results demonstrate similar spectral responses across all tested scenes, with GEE ACOLITE retrievals closely matching the standalone ACOLITE processing.
 Both ACOLITE implementations show consistent retrieval of water-leaving reflectance across the visible and near-infrared spectrum, with typical values ranging from 0.005 to 0.020 sr$^{-1}$.
 The agreement between GEE ACOLITE and local ACOLITE processing validates the correct implementation of the dark spectrum fitting algorithm within the Google Earth Engine framework.
 Minor differences between Sen2Cor and ACOLITE-based retrievals are expected due to fundamental differences in atmospheric correction approaches, with ACOLITE's dark spectrum fitting method being specifically optimized for aquatic applications.